vanelus/vnjikedx/README.md

 - `sf vnjike metadata label upsert`: Insert or update custom labels in orgs

 The plugin maintains full backward functionality while being compatible with the modern SF CLI v2 architecture.

+## Acknowledgments

+This plugin was inspired by the excellent work done in [sf-automatic-data-export-script](https://github.com/enreeco/sf-automatic-data-export-script) by @enreeco.
+The core data export functionality builds upon the concepts and techniques demonstrated in that repository.